chrispyfrey/Numerical_Analysis/README.md

 # Numerical_Analysis

-A few applications of various methods for finding numerical solutions to algebraic expressions.
+A few applications of various methods for finding numerical solutions to mathematical expressions.